piano35-edb/barman-docs-rewrite/docs/scripts/wal-delete-scripts.md

 The script is executed through a shell and can return any exit code.
 Only in case of a retry script, Barman checks the return code.

+!!!info
     WAL delete scripts use the same environmental variables as WAL archive scripts.